 - --Current public attitude towards self-driving cars is tepid.
-Chubb and Carlnsurance.com surveys suggest only about 20% of drivers are ready. - --BUT, If reduce insurance by 80%--one-third would buy one, and 9 out of 10 would "consider" buying one, even though 75% thought they could drive a car better than a computer. - --Tell Gen Y that they can TEXT, and they may fly of showroom floors.
+Chubb and Carlnsurance.com surveys suggest only about 20% of drivers are ready. - --BUT, If reduce insurance by 80%--one-third would buy one, and 9 out of 10 would "consider" buying one, even though 75% thought they could drive a car better than a computer. - --Tell Gen Y that they can TEXT, and they may fly off showroom floors (Nev. & Fla specifically allow texting).